 Not wanting to become the hunchback of Notre AoM, I started researching different stretches and exercises I could implement to undo the consequences of years of slumping and hunching.

 Below I share six different exercises you can do to counteract the ill effects of slouching.
 They’ve helped me de-Quasimodo myself — maybe they’ll help you too.
 These exercises, of course, should be done in conjunction with a concerted effort to maintain good posture throughout the day while you’re working.
-(A detailed post and video on how to improve your posture are forthcoming.)

 I typically do all of the exercises below on my rest days.
 A few of them, I’ll do before I start squatting (I note which ones below).
 Ever since I started incorporating these exercises into my fitness routine, my flexibility and posture have improved significantly.
 I’m happy to report that I’m now able to get my wrists straight in the low bar squat, and have become a healthier, more upright gent all around!